Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 ### Sending to the GPU

 Once the voxel world loads/unloads chunks, the voxel world is sent to the GPU via a storage buffer. `raxel` transforms the voxel world into a flat array of voxels, and sends this to the GPU.
-This is done by copying the voxel into a flat, fixed-size structure, and copying this structure to the GPU.
+This is done by copying the voxel into a flat, fixed-size structure, and copying this structure to the GPU via a storage buffer.

 ```c
 typedef struct __raxel_voxel_world_gpu {